mpieva/quicksand/docs/_sources/usage.rst.txt

 .. note::

     For the the internal use (MPI EVA), there is a demultiplexer available in the pipeline.
-It is thus possible to run quicksand with :code:`-bam BAM-FILE` and :code:`--rg TSV-FILE` as alternative to the :code:`--split` parameter.
+It is thus possible to run quicksand with :code:`-bam BAM-FILE` and :code:`--rg TSV-FILE` as alternative to the :code:`--split DIR` parameter.

 Optional